Dainichi Hall Bugaku | Two Dainichi Buddhas

 The final dance of the main series is the Dengaku dance

-The final offering is the Dengakumai dance , performed by six Noh performers from Azusawa.
+The final offering isthe Dengaku dance, performed by six Noh performers from Azusawa.

-This dance depicts the agricultural scene, and although it is difficult to see in the photo, the small drum held by the person in the back right the "Tengu drum ," and is said to have been named after the legend that the small drum was given to the dancer by a Tengu (long-nosed goblin) long ago.
+This dance depicts agricultural activities, and although it's difficult to see in the photo, the small drum held by the person in the back on the right isa "Tengu drum," named after a legend that the drum was bestowed upon the performer by a Tengu (a mythical creature).

 Does the pre-ceremony ritual in each village actually start late at night?